graxel/cprint/README.md

 # cprint
-Prints a list of items in a columnar format for easy reading
+Python function to print a list of items in a columnar format for easy reading.

 ## Example Usage